DoubleDroz/GA4-Shopify-Ecommerce-dataLayer/README.md

-# Shopify dataLayer for GA4 and GTM
+# Shopify e-commerce dataLayer for GA4 and GTM

 ### Introduction